PavanRangani/docs/docs/prd/tax/disregarded-entity.md

 - Duplicate tax returns can't be allowed.
 [See this](https://drive.google.com/file/d/1YL_w6ET6-LwNlMT33rTS_WL3csGxHjno/view?usp=share_link)
   - For e.g If P1 has one Disregarded entity 2022 tax return for the Individual SSN.
 The system won’t be allowed to add a Disregarded entity 2022 tax return for LLC & EIN type.

+**Why we haven't stored `Single Ownership` value?**
+- There is one problem.
+When user click the auto create tax button from the mail.
+If we stored the data for this field, user can't able to change the form from 1065 to Disregarded entities.
+System will shows its value from fly way when edit dialog is open.

 ### UI Rules
 - When selected individual tax return is already Filed.